cpowell229/DS-Project2/README.md

 ## Map of Our Documentation
 ### 1. SCRIPTS Folder: Scripts for our analysis
-  * `dataAnalysis.py` - This file utilizes the job_postings_by_sector_US.csv dataset to produce a primary analysis of the posting trends in specific job       sectors over time.
-The output of this script is seen in sector_summary.png.
+  * `dataAnalysis.py` - This file utilizes the `job_postings_by_sector_US.csv` dataset to produce a primary analysis of the posting trends in specific job       sectors over time.
+The output of this script is seen in `sector_summary.png`.
 ### 2. DATA Folder: Original datasets from the FRED, which pulls data from the Github repository, “Indeed Job Postings Index” [2,4]
   * `aggregate_job_postings_US.csv` - This dataset contains the data for all job postings on a daily basis, particularly the “indeed_job_postings_index” variable, which is calculated in comparison to the starting data collection date (2/01/2020) and is both adjusted and not adjusted for seasons [10].